DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 Баян,Присыпкин (Пьер Скрипкин),3
 {% endhighlight %}

 Really just containing info on who is talking to whom in how many scenes.
-The CSV file can be obtained here: ["mayakovsky-klop-edges.csv"](/data/mayakovsky-klop/mayakovsky-klop-edges.csv).
+(The CSV file can be obtained here: ["mayakovsky-klop-edges.csv"](/data/mayakovsky-klop/mayakovsky-klop-edges.csv).)

 ## Some Network Values

 The network graph does well in demonstrating the structural uniqueness of Mayakovsky's play.
-It is very unusual that almost every scene has its own cluster in the graph.
+It is rather unusual that almost every scene can be identified as an individual cluster in the graph.
 The number of characters (= network size) is 94, the network density is fairly low, 0.17 (i.e., 17% of all possible connections between nodes are actually happening).
 The node-degree distribution shows traits of a power law, but it's hard to draw any conclusions from that, since the play is so short and the interactional mode of the play so unique.

 If you have a look at the CSV file, almost all weights are "1", meaning that characters share exactly one scene.
 The play is really about showing Pierre Skripkin in different contexts, in the present and the future.
 His closest contacts are his former lover Zoya Beryozkina and Oleg Bayan (3 shared scenes each), Rozaliya Pavlovna (bride's mother) and the professor in the future (2 shared scenes each).

-## Conclusion
+## Somethink Like a Conclusion

 You cannot reflect enough on the practice of character extraction from literary texts.
 The method you use has a big impact on the numbers that you're working with later.
 You not only have to "know your corpus", but you also have to keep in mind the rationale on which you based the information extraction.
 Especially if you want to process not just one file (like we did in this post) but hundreds or thousands of them.